leclue/centos/README.md

   3.2.
 Two IAM roles, Instance Profiles and [Policies](http://docs.aws.amazon.com/streams/latest/dev/controlling-access.html) required for the KCL and KPL instances
   3.3.
 Two AWS EC2 Instances based on AmazonLinux with dependencies pre-installed
   3.3.
 An RDS mysql database
   3.4.
-A Redshift database
-  3.5.
 An Amazon S3 bucket
 4. When the KCL is initiated, two DynamoDB tables are created

 ###Setting up the environment: